tiborpilz/k6-talk/slides.md

 - Tags

 <!--
+- For simple tests, the example above is sufficient
+- But as we said earlier, we want to test journeys
 - For cases with more than one request, it's useful to structure the test code
 - 1. To keep the test code organized and maintainable
 - 2. To get more useful results